Advice From MZR DrainagePlanned Preventative Maintenance

 It’s impossible to avoid every problem, but a comprehensive and well-planned preventative maintenance contract can help you to protect your property and business from unnecessary damage and disruption.

-MZR Plumbing & Drainage provides preventative maintenance work for many of Birmingham’s and Mipands business, Lanpords, facilities managements and local councils.
+MZR Drainage Services provides preventative maintenance work for many of Birmingham’s and Midlands business, Landlords, facilities managements and local councils.

 When necessary maintenance visits are programmed for our teams to visit out of hours catering to the clients specific needs.
 Our main objective is to provide our customers with total job management relieving the stress of administrative and logistical burdens involved in drains maintenance whether it is preventative or reactive, leaving the customer to concentrate on their core business.

 ALL prices are fixed prices quoted before work is carried out.

 Poorly insulated pipes exposed to freezing temperatures are likely to freeze and this commonly occurs in cold, poorly insulated lofts and to exposed and/or outside pipe work and external taps.You may not be aware of the problem until a tap is turned on and no water flows or you notice a reduced flow.